paketo-buildpacks/rfcs/text/0000-selecting-default-java-version.md

 ## Detailed Explanation

 The default should be changed according to a defined process rather than at some undefined point in time to some undefined version.
 To do so, the default should be changed once the latest releases LTS version of Java is at least one year old.
+Setting this as the baseline, exceptions of faster (or slower) updates are acceptable in urgent cases.

 ## Rationale and Alternatives